This content was reviewed and approved by Andy Gray.

 After 12 weeks, the council can lend money to pay for care based on the property eventually selling.
 However, before agreeing to this, it’s vital that you get independent legal advice from a care fees planning specialist.

 There could also be implications if they have no other reason for gifting the property except to avoid it being counted in the care needs assessment.
-‘If it can be proved that the only reason that they gifted the property is to avoid paying care home fees, then they’ll be treated in the same way as if they owned the asset,’ continues Tristan Lewis.
-‘If the transfer was made less than six months before moving to a care home, then the Local Authority can recover the property without having to prove a reason for the gift.’
+If this is proven, then it'll be treated in the same way as if they owned the assets.
+The Local Authority can recover the property without having to prove a reason for the gift if the transfer was made less than six months before your relative moved to a care home.

 It’s worth noting that their home won’t be counted as part of the means assessment if the care required is only short-term or if it’s still occupied by a relative aged over 60, a child, a disabled relative, or a spouse or civil partner.